claudiom4sir/MdVRNet/README.md

 pip install -r requirements.txt
 ```
 ### Help
-All the scripts necessary for training and testing the models have an helper function that shows all the possible parameters you can specify in the script itself.
+All the scripts necessary for training and testing the models have a helper function that shows all the possible parameters you can specify in the scripts themselves.
 To visualize such parameters, add ```--h``` when you call the scripts.
-In the following, only the basic commands are specified.
+In the following instructions, only the basic commands are specified.
 ### Training
 #### DPEN
 First of all, you need to train DPEN on single images to recognize the intensity of the artifacts (sigma for AWGN and q for JPEG compression).
 To train it, execute